My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 This is the essence of the jungle jacket .

-And to say it right away, the difference with the field jacket This is because the latter is more of a jacket when the latter is a light jacket, or even an overshirt .
+And to say it right away, the difference with the field jacket it is that the latter is more of a jacket when the latter is a light jacket, or even an overshirt .

-This is why it fits superbly into our contemporary wardrobe.
+That's why it fits perfectly into our contemporary wardrobe.
 But we'll come back to that.

-Since 2019 and my first jungle try , it had stuck in my head.
-Often in the morning, I would say to myself “Hey, it would be nice to have one on hand.”
+Since 2019 and my first jungle test , it had stayed in my head.
+Often in the morning, I would say to myself “hey, it would be nice to have one on hand.”
 And I realized that this thought came up often.

-It was more than a fad, it became a fixed idea, an obsession .
+It was more than a whim, it was becoming a fixed idea, an obsession .

 man in green jacket next to red car

-Besides, I placed it from time to time in the photo shoots.
-Here a vintage one found at Brut Clothing.
+Besides, I placed it from time to time in the shootings.
+Here a vintage found at Brut Clothing.

-So the opportunity was too good to create my own.
+So the opportunity was too good to miss to create my own.

-If you watched the video you know the story but I'm going to go deeper on some points.
+If you watched the video, you know the story but I'm going to go into more detail on some points.
 Starting with what makes it charming.

-Beauty is hard to resist, but charm is hard to resist.
+Beauty can be resisted, but charm is hard to resist.

-Charm is Cindy Crawford's mole, it's Christian Bale's very slight lisp, it's the coquetry in Lauren Hutton's eye.
+Charm is Cindy Crawford's beauty spot, it's Christian Bale's very slight lisp, it's the coquetry in Lauren Hutton's eye.

 And for the jungle jacket , it's these slanted chest pockets.

-This is what makes it unique and what makes it attractive.
-And what's funny is that that wasn't the original intention at all.
+That's what makes it unique and what makes it attractive.
+And the funny thing is, that wasn't the original intention at all.

-Do you think the military cares about what's charming?
+Do you think the military cares about what is charming?
 Maybe, but not when it comes to waging war.

-The jungle jacket is above all a jacket created to be useful.
+The jungle jacket is first and foremost a jacket created to be useful.
 Thus, these pockets are angled to allow soldiers to access the contents of the pockets more easily.

-Photo credits: Kirn Vintage Stock/Corbis via Getty Images
+Photo credit: Kirn Vintage Stock/Corbis via Getty Images

 Brief !

-When function dictates aesthetics, the result is unforgettable pieces .
-I am thinking, for example, of the windproof asymmetry of the perfecto, of the loops of the trench coat to hang grenades, of the “v” of the sweatshirt to prevent it from tearing when removing it and many others, in all areas Besides.
+When function dictates aesthetics, it results in unforgettable pieces .
+I think for example of the windproof asymmetry of the perfecto, the loops of the trench coat to hang grenades, the “v” of the sweatshirt to prevent it from tearing when taking it off and many others, in all areas moreover.

-So: it was impossible for me to put them straight or remove one .
-That's the source of its charm, I wasn't going to butcher it just to feel like I was creating something new.
+So: I couldn't straighten them out or remove one .
+That's the origin of its charm, I wasn't going to butcher it just to feel like I was creating something new.

 technical sheet pockets jackets flaps

-Extract from the technical sheet concerning the dimensions of the pocket flaps.
+Extract from the technical sheet concerning the dimensions of pocket flaps.

-Beyond the inclination and placement of these pockets, what was very important to me was achieving a certain harmony.
+Beyond the inclination and placement of these pockets, what mattered most to me was achieving a certain harmony.

 An obsession: seeking harmony

-Not the most exciting of jobs, but certainly one of the most important.
+Not the most exciting job, but one of the most important for sure.
 And I think we did well!
 Thanks to Julien and Emilie for guiding and advising me.

 First, the harmony of proportions

-When you wear a tie, with a shirt and a jacket, you need to find a balance between the width of the collar, the volume of the knot and the width of the lapels of the jacket so that everything looks harmonious.
+When wearing a tie, with a shirt and a jacket, you have to find a balance between the width of the collar, the volume of the knot and the width of the jacket lapels so that everything looks harmonious.

 To explain concretely with the example of pockets: